-Celia Renz studied law at the universities of Kiel, Germany and Toledo, Spain.
-Following a several months-long stage at an international law firm, Celia Renz served her legal clerkship at the Higher Regional Court of Hamburg.
-Her clerkship included seats at the Federal Ministry for Economic Affairs and Energy in Berlin, the German Embassy in Lima, Peru, the infrastructure law firm Kaplan Kirsch & Rockwell LLP in Washington, D.C. and New York City as well as at Chatham Partners.
-Over the course of her legal education and work experience, Celia Renz has gained experience in both private and public project advisory, including Public-Private Partnerships (PPP), as well as in in the field of European commercial law.
+Celia studied law at the universities of Kiel, Germany and Toledo, Spain.
+Following a several months-long stage at the Hamburg office of an international law firm, Celia served her legal clerkship at the Higher Regional Court of Hamburg.
+Her clerkship included stages at the Federal Ministry for Economic Affairs and Energy in Berlin, the German Embassy in Lima, the infrastructure law firm Kaplan Kirsch & Rockwell LLP in Washington, D.C. and New York City as well as at Chatham Partners.

 Further information and references can be provided upon request.